rsmith52/Parallax-Engine/README.md

 * Slightly wider range of sight given to AI objects, awareness of events in order to make simple decisions, choose movement based on what is seen, etc.
 * Imagine enemies gathering at the edge of a ledge trying to reach the player but unable to - different creatures have different range of movement, some could jump up that ledge!
 * Enemies jumping at you in general, good visual / feel - cool mix of movement options different creatures will have
+* State control - idea on how to make it swappable at runtime via enum selection -> public and internal state, if they ever don't match, queue a transition

 ### NLP Code
 * Consider GPT or...